What's Azure Cognitive Search?

-Search is foundational to any app that surfaces text to users, where common scenarios include catalog or document search, online retail apps, or data exploration over proprietary content.
-When you create a search service, you'll work with the following capabilities:
+Information retrieval is foundational to any app that surfaces text and vectors.
+Common scenarios include catalog or document search, data exploration, and increasingly feeding query results to prompts based on your proprietary grounding data for conversational and copilot search.
+When you create a search service, you work with the following capabilities:

-- A search engine for full text and vector search over a search index containing user-owned content
+- A search engine for vector search and full text and hybrid search over a search index

-- Rich indexing, with lexical analysis and optional AI enrichment for content extraction and transformation
+- Rich indexing with integrated data chunking and vectorization, lexical analysis for text, and optional applied AI for content extraction and transformation

-- Rich query syntax for vector queries, text search, fuzzy search, autocomplete, geo-search and more
+- Rich query syntax for vector queries, text search, hybrid queries, fuzzy search, autocomplete, geo-search and others

 Architecturally, a search service sits between the external data stores that contain your un-indexed data, and your client app that sends query requests to a search index and handles the response.

-In your client app, the search experience is defined using APIs from Azure Cognitive Search, and can include relevance tuning, semantic ranking, autocomplete, synonym matching, fuzzy matching, pattern matching, filter, and sort.
+In your client app, the search experience is defined using APIs from Azure AI Search, and can include relevance tuning, semantic ranking, autocomplete, synonym matching, fuzzy matching, pattern matching, filter, and sort.

 Inside a search service